-Warning Pupil behaviour Action to be taken First warning During a lesson, the student disrupts their learning or the learning of others (e.g. talking unnecessarily) The teacher informs the student that they have been issued with a first warning and the reason why This is written on the behaviour board Second warning The student disrupts their learning or the learning of others for a second time (e.g. not completing work to a good standard or failing to follow instructions) The teacher informs the student that they have been issued with a second warning and the reason why This is written on the behaviour board The teacher carries out an action such as moving the student to a different seat to help the student improve their behaviour Removal The student disrupts their learning or the learning of others for a third time (e.g. or calling out without permission) The teacher informs the student that they have disrupted the learning for a third time so they must now collect their belongings and make their way to the Reflection Room The teacher will remind the Student that they will meet with them at the end of the school day The teacher will send an email to the Reflection Room with the student's name and a brief reason for the removal The member of staff on duty in the Reflection Room will record the referral
+Warning Pupil behaviour Action to be taken First warning • During a lesson, the student disrupts their learning or the learning of others (e.g. talking unnecessarily) The teacher informs the student that they have been issued with a first warning and the reason why The teacher intervenes (e.g. the teacher moves the pupil to another seat) The teacher may give the pupil an opportunity to correct their behaviour Second warning The student disrupts their learning or the learning of others for a second time (e.g. not completing work to a good standard or failing to follow instructions) The teacher informs the student that they have been issued with a second warning and the reason why Removal • The student disrupts their learning or the learning of others for a third time (e.g. or calling out without permission) • The teacher informs the student that they have disrupted the learning for a third time so they must now collect their belongings and make their way to the Reflection Room

+• The teacher will remind the Student that they will meet with them at the end of the school day The teacher will send an email to the Reflection Room with the student's name and a brief reason for the removal The member of staff on duty in the Reflection Room will record the referral